monterdekeanu/monterdekeanu/README.md

 # 👋 Hi, I’m Keanu Monterde

-## 👀 About Me
+## 👀 Interests
-Hello!
-I'm Keanu Monterde, a passionate developer with a keen interest in building innovative web and mobile applications.
-With a strong background in C#, I am dedicated to creating solutions that are both efficient and user-friendly.

-## 🌱 What I'm Currently Learning
-I believe in continuous learning and staying up-to-date with the latest technologies.
-Currently, I am focusing on:
-- **.NET MAUI:** Developing cross-platform applications with a single codebase.
-- **Blazor:** Building interactive web UIs using C# instead of JavaScript.
+- Developing web and mobile applications using C#

-- **ASP.NET Core:** Creating robust and scalable web applications and APIs.
+## 🌱 Currently Learning
+- .NET MAUI
+- Blazor
+- ASP.NET Core

-## 💼 Professional Experience
+## 💼 Professional Role
-I am currently a Project Manager at Edmond Dantes Consulting INC., where I lead teams in developing Java applications with a specialization in microservices architecture.
-My role involves:
+- Project Manager at Edmond Dantes Consulting INC.
-- Overseeing project development from inception to completion.
-- Ensuring the delivery of high-quality software solutions.
-- Collaborating with clients to understand their requirements and provide tailored solutions.
+- Focused on Java applications
+- Specializing in microservices

 ## 🔭 Future Goals
 While I have extensive experience in Java, I am increasingly fascinated by the capabilities of C#.
 My goal is to dive deeper into the C# ecosystem, exploring its potential and leveraging it to create more sophisticated and efficient applications.
 I am excited about the journey ahead and the new projects I will embark on using C#.